MIRI Imaging Calibration Status

 count rate

 The root cause of this issue is still under investigation, with a combined focus on the MRS and imager.
-Regular monitoring observations are being taken with the MIRI imager to continue measuring the photometric response, and to characterize the temporal trend alongside what has been observed in the MRS. As illustrated in Figure 1, the overall rate of loss is decreasing with time, and additional losses from July 2023 to January 2024 are minimal.
+Regular monitoring observations are being taken with the MIRI imager to continue measuring the photometric response, and to characterize the temporal trend alongside what has been observed in the MRS. As illustrated in Figure 1, the overall rate of loss is decreasing with time with an exponential plus line functional form.

 Figure 1.
 MIRI imager count rate loss